ctfpilot/ctfp/CONTRIBUTING.md

 ### Need Help?

 If you have any questions or need clarification, try opening an issue in the repository.
 We will be happy to help!
-We will try to respond as quick as possible, but please be patient.
+We will try to respond as quickly as possible, but please be patient.